 In the strict unicast Reverse Path Filtering (uRPF) method, an ingress packet at border router is accepted only if the Forwarding Information Base (FIB) contains a prefix that encompasses the source address, and forwarding information for that prefix points back to the interface over which the packet was received.
 In other words, the reverse path for routing to the source address (if it were used as a destination address) should use the same interface over which the packet was received.
-It is well known that this method has limitations when networks are multi-homed and there is asymmetric routing of packets.
+It is well known that this method has limitations when networks are multi-homed, routes are not symmetrically announced to all transit providers, and there is asymmetric routing of data packets.
 Asymmetric routing occurs (see Figure 1) when a customer AS announces one prefix (P1) to one transit provider (ISP-a) and a different prefix (P2) to another transit provider (ISP-b), but routes data packets with source addresses in the second prefix (P2) to the first transit provider (ISP-a) or vice versa.